bmuddha/ringal/README.md

 4. **Read-Only Buffers**: Cloneable and shareable across threads.
 They're efficient but involve extra heap allocation for reference counting, so use them wisely.
+5. Generic `Vec<T>` like fixed capacity buffers, these can be allocated from the same backing store as regular `u8` buffers
-5. **Thread local storage allocator**: allocator instance can be created for each thread, and accessed from anywhere in the code, removeing the need to pass the allocator around
+6. **Thread local storage allocator**: allocator instance can be created for each thread, and accessed from anywhere in the code, removeing the need to pass the allocator around